Search

 *photo link*

-The good news about shoulder shrug stretches is that they can be done pretty much anywhere and at any time.
+The great thing about shoulder shrug stretches is that they can be done pretty much anywhere and at any time.
 At your desk, on the phone during a meeting, while watching TV–you name it.
-The University of California, suggests practicing shoulder shrugs at the first sign of tightness or tension in the shoulder and neck area.
+The University of California suggests practicing shoulder shrugs at the first sign of tightness or tension in the shoulder and neck area.
 But if you want to help avoid tightness overall, add this stretch to your regular daily working routine.

 How to do it: In a seated or standing position, raise your shoulders toward your ears until you feel slight tension in your neck and shoulders.
 Hold this position for 3 to 5 seconds, then relax your shoulders back to their neutral position.
 Repeat this three more times.